Welcome to today's edition of the Rush 24-7 podcast.

 And the people who are going to these tea parties are that ever-shrinking sliver of people in between those two blocks.

-And that's why they're at Tea Parties, and that's why they are mad.
+And that's why they're at tea parties and that's why they are mad.

-Uh 1-800-282-2882 on the Rush Limbaugh Show.
+1-800-282-2882 on the Russian Imbo Show.

-This is Mark Stein sitting in for Rush.
+This is Mark Stein sitting in Farash.

 We'll take your calls straight ahead.